HunterBelanger/mgmc/README.md

 run with the `--plot` flag.
 Shared memory parallelism is implemented with OpenMP, and is turned on by default.

+In addition to solving standard k-eigenvalue and fixed-source problems, MGMC is also able to solve neutron noise problems for macroscopic cross section oscillations and for vibrations of flat surfaces.
+The basic methods to perform noise transport were developed by Dr Amélie Rouchon durring her PhD [3,4].

 [1] J. Leppänen, “On the use of delta-tracking and the collision flux estimator in the Serpent 2 Monte Carlo particle transport code,” Ann Nucl Energy, vol.
 105, pp. 161–167, 2017, doi: